daktu32/legendaly/README.md

 # Fast typing speed with slower fade effect
 TYPE_SPEED=10 FADE_STEPS=12 FADE_DELAY=200 node legendaly.js

-# Generate quotes in English with a zen atmosphere
-LANGUAGE=en TONE=zen node legendaly.js
 ```

 Each generated quote is appended to `legendaly.log` in the following format: